Dispersion Plot ()

 Dispersion the plot dispersion value

 There are two ways of viewing the plot, the default, where all plotting rectangles are the same length, or Uniform Plot (where the plot rectangles reflect the original file size -- the biggest file is longest).
 Change this in the View menu at the top.
-Here is the same one with Uniform plot.
-The blue edge at the right reflects the file size in each case.

 If you don't see as many marks as the number of hits, that'll be because the hits came too close together for the amount of screen space in proportion to your screen resolution.
 You can stretch the plot by dragging the top right edge of it.
 You can export the plot using Save As and can get your spreadsheet to make graphs etc, as explained here.